-This Exposure Draft proposes amendments to the Conceptual Framework for Financial Reporting (Conceptual Framework) and Australian Accounting Standards (including Interpretations) (via AASB 1057 Application of Australian Accounting Standards) so that the pronouncements apply to:
+This Exposure Draft proposes amendments to the Conceptual Framework and Australian Accounting Standards (including Interpretations) (via AASB 1057) so that the pronouncements, in the main, also apply to:

-- (a) not-for-profit entities that are required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; and - (b) other not-for-profit entities that are required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards; and - (c) not-for-profit entities that elect to prepare general purpose financial statements.
+- (a) not-for-profit entities required by legislation to prepare financial statements that comply with either Australian Accounting Standards or accounting standards; - (b) other not-for-profit entities required only by their constituting document or another document to prepare financial statements that comply with Australian Accounting Standards; and - (c) not-for-profit entities that elect to prepare general purpose financial statements.

-For many of the pronouncements, a scope exemption is proposed where the relevant document was created and last amended before a specified future date.
+For many of the pronouncements, a scope exemption is proposed if the relevant document was created and last amended before a specified future date.
+The proposed amendments to the Australian Accounting Standards recognise that on superseding SAC 1, many of their references to 'reporting entity' will no longer be appropriate.

 So that the Conceptual Framework, once amended, is relevant to not-for-profit entities, as part of this Exposure Draft the AASB also proposes to add several 'Aus' paragraphs to the Conceptual Framework.
-These modifications recognise that the AASB develops accounting standards for both the for-profit and not-for-profit sector.
-The proposed modifications are limited to those the AASB considers necessary for the pronouncement to serve as an appropriate accounting framework for developing future Australian accounting standards, and include not-for-profit modifications carried forward from the Framework for the Preparation and Presentation of Financial Statements.
+These modifications recognise that the AASB develops Australian Accounting Standards for both the for-profit and not-for-profit sectors.
+The proposed modifications are limited to those the AASB considers necessary for the pronouncement to serve as an appropriate accounting framework for developing future Standards, including not-for-profit modifications carried forward from the Framework for the Preparation and Presentation of Financial Statements.
 The proposals include amendments to:

-- (a) recognise that the users of the financial statements of not-for-profit entities are likely to differ to the primary users of the financial statements of for-profit entities; - (b) recognise that the users of the financial statements of not-for-profit entities may not be interested in obtaining a financial return on their investment but are interested in the ability of the entity to achieve its objectives.
-Consistent with this, several of the proposed amendments reflect the notion that, distinct to for-profit private sector entities, the value of the assets of a not-for-profit entity is not necessarily strictly correlated to the generation of cash flows; - (c) explain the predictive value and usefulness of information about a not-for-profit entity's past financial performance, its ability to generate net cash inflows through its operations and how management discharged its stewardship responsibilities; and - (d) recognise that not-for-profit entities typically do not issue equity instruments or make distributions to investors.
+- (a) recognise that the users of financial statements of not-for-profit entities are likely to differ from the primary users of financial statements of for-profit entities; - (b) recognise that the users of financial statements of not-for-profit entities might not be interested in obtaining a financial return on their investment but are interested in the ability of the entity to achieve its objectives.
+Consistent with this, several proposed amendments reflect the notion that, distinct from for-profit private sector entities, the value of the assets of a not-for-profit entity is not necessarily strictly correlated with their ability to generate cash flows; - (c) explain the predictive value and usefulness of information about a not-for-profit entity's past financial performance, its ability to generate net cash inflows through its operations and how management discharged its stewardship responsibilities; and - (d) recognise that not-for-profit entities typically do not issue equity instruments or make distributions to investors.

-As a result of the AASB's proposals to extend the application of the Australian Accounting Standards to a broader population of not-for-profit entities, should the AASB's proposals be finalised in their current form, certain not-for-profit private and public sector entities preparing special purpose financial statements on the basis that the entity is not a reporting entity (as defined by SAC 1 Definition of the Reporting Entity) may no longer continue to be able to do so.
+If the AASB's proposals to extend the application of Australian Accounting Standards to a broader population of notfor-profit entities are finalised in their current form, certain not-for-profit private and public sector entities preparing special purpose financial statements on the basis that the entity is not a reporting entity (as defined by SAC 1) may no longer continue to be able to do so.
 Instead, these entities may need to prepare general purpose financial statements in the future.
-To assist with the transition, this Exposure Draft proposes certain comparative information relief for entities preparing Tier 2 general purpose financial statements for the first time.
-However, to incentivise early adoption of its proposals, the AASB proposes to make the relief available only to early adopters of the resulting Standard.
+To assist with the transition, this Exposure Draft proposes certain comparative information reliefs for entities preparing general purpose financial statements that comply with Tier 2 reporting requirements for the first time.
+However, to encourage early adoption of its proposals, the AASB proposes to make the reliefs available only to early adopters of the resulting Standard.